News & Articles

 Hybrid Trust

+What is a Hybrid Trust?
 A Hybrid Trust is a cross between a Discretionary and a Unit Trust.
 This type of structure is quite appealing because it includes the benefits of both and is an extremely useful structure.
-You can split the trust up into units while also having beneficiaries to...
+You can split the trust up into units while also having...

 read more